⚠️⚠️⚠️

 # infer posterior distributions of parameters using the abc R package

-After we run this R script, we end up with an object called abc here.
+After we run this R script, we end up with an object called abc (see the last row of the script).
 This object contains the complete information about the results of our inference.
-In particular, it carries the posterior samples for our parameters of interest (Ne of populations and their split times).
+In particular, it carries the posterior samples for our parameters of interest ( of populations and their split times).

-For instance, we can get a table of all posterior values with the function extract_summary():
+For instance, we can get a summary table of all parameter posteriors with the function extract_summary():

 extract_summary(abc)